 c) the general promotion of democratic governance within the scope of the German Fiscal Code.

-a) the development and operation of an online magazine for the exchange and discussion of findings, analyses, and research results from the political and social sciences.
-This includes the observation of the German, European, and global research landscape and the objective and neutral provision of scientific information and expert statements in all common technical and media formats (including text, tables, graphics, images, sound, and video).
-In order to promote professional and interdisciplinary networking, contributions from all (sub)disciplines of political and social sciences should be made available for discussion.
-The online magazine deals with fundamental political, social, economic, cultural, ecological, and historical topics that are equally relevant to academics, practitioners, and the public.
-It also takes up current events, provides background information, and takes a critical stance in public debates.
+a) the development and operation of an online magazine for the exchange and discussion of findings and analyses from the political and social sciences.
+This includes the observation of the German, European, and global research landscape and the objective and neutral provision of scholarly information and expert statements in all common technical and media formats (including text, tables, graphics, images, sound, and video).
+In order to further interdisciplinary collaboration, contributions from all (sub-)disciplines of political and social sciences should be made available for discussion.
+The online magazine deals with fundamental political, social, economic, cultural, ecological, and historical topics that are relevant to scholars, practitioners, and the public.
+It also analyzes current events, provides background information, and contributes to public debates.
 The online magazine adheres to the principle of impartiality.
-It acknowledges the diversity of political, social, and academic positions that are possible in a free and democratic society and discusses them in a factual manner in order to promote political education and to strengthen our democratic political culture;
+It acknowledges the diversity of political, social, and scholarly positions that are possible in a free and democratic society and discusses them in a factual manner in order to promote political education and to strengthen our democratic political culture;

 c) the development of communication formats for a dialogue between researchers, practitioners, the media, and the public with the aim of transferring social science findings into practice and translating empirical knowledge from practice into the social sciences;

 d) the organization and implementation of public information events in the form of lectures, meetings, or conferences.
-This includes advanced training courses that support academics in communicating even complex knowledge to the general public in a clear and understandable way and in engaging in a dialogue about it;
+This includes training courses that enhance scholars's abilities to communicate even complex knowledge to the general public in a clear and understandable way;

 e) the establishment and maintenance of a database accessible free of charge containing information on political and social science experts and their research areas;

-f) awarding of prizes for special achievements in the political and social sciences, with the public being informed about the announcement of the prizes, the award guidelines, and the application deadlines by the organization;
+f) awarding of prizes for special achievements in the political and social sciences, with the public being informed about the announcement of the prizes, the award guidelines, and the application deadlines;

 g) cooperation with organizations in the political and social sciences and funding institutions in Germany and abroad, in particular academies, professional associations, and foundations in order to achieve the non-profit goals of the organization.
 In doing so, the organization must realize its purposes through the cooperation itself.
 The cooperating organisations or institutions may not receive any funds from the organization, unless they are themselves non-profit organizations or public corporations;

-h) the promotion of an international exchange of knowledge that enriches the German-speaking political and social sciences and the public discourse in the German-speaking world.
+h) the promotion of an international knowledge exchange that enriches the German-speaking political and social sciences and the public discourse in the German-speaking world.

-(5) The organization may undertake all transactions and actions that are directly suited to serve its non-profit purpose.
-It may - within the scope of the section “tax-privileged purposes” of the German Fiscal Code - conduct its business in Germany and abroad, establish branches, and establish or acquire corporations of the same or a similar nature, provided that these fulfil the purposes of these statutes.
+(5) The organization may undertake any actions that are directly suited to serve its non-profit purpose.
+It may - within the scope of the section “tax-privileged purposes” of the German Fiscal Code - conduct its operations in Germany and abroad, establish branches, and establish or acquire corporations of the same or a similar nature, provided that these fulfil the purposes of these Statutes.

 § 3 Non-profit character